appsmithorg/appsmith-docs/website/docs/reference/widgets/phone-input.md

 <dd>

-This property controls whether the widget is displayed with a loading animation.
+Controls whether the widget is displayed with a loading animation.
 When enabled, the widget shows a skeletal animation during the loading process.
 Additionally, you can control it through JavaScript by clicking on the **JS** next to the property.

 </dd>